 Dogs whose pads have not yet worked up a good callous surface may be a little sensitive after running and playing all day.
 We use pea gravel in our outside yard – it’s easier on joints and paws, it’s hygienic and it much more forgiving during games of chase.
 Don’t worry though, once they are exposed on a regular basis they will harden and will no longer be sore.
 It is best not to put any kind of softener or paw wax on their pads because their pads are meant to harden and protect them for a variety of surfaces.

-Absolutely, we just ask that you bring current vaccination records and be prepared to wait a few minutes while we re-introduce your dog to the pack to make sure they will still be happy and comfortable and play well with the pack.
+Absolutely, we just ask that you call ahead to schedule a re-interview time and bring current vaccination records.
+Be prepared to wait a few minutes while we re-introduce your dog to the pack to make sure they will still be happy and comfortable and play well with the pack.
 This is considered a day of daycare – you can purchase a pass or pay for the single day at the end of your dogs day of play.
-If for any reason your dog does not pass the re-interview, there is no charge.
+If for any reason your dog does not pass the re-interview, they will not be able to stay for the day and there is no charge.

 Definitely, we recommend you bring the food your dog is used to eating.
 Most dogs’ digestive systems do not react well to rapid changes in their diets which can lead to stomach cramps, heartburn, indigestion, diarrhea, vomiting or refusal to eat.
 We do have house foods ($2 / day) if you forget your dog’s food – let us know what brand he/she normally eats and we will try to supplement with the same or something similar.